Health insurance USA

 Return to the Affordable Care Act by Biden

-The administration of the incumbent President Joe Biden is once again naming the issue of health as one of its top priorities.
-Under Biden, the Affordable Care Act has been brought back into focus.
-There are even plans to expand it.
-The aim is to reduce healthcare costs, meet the demand for healthcare, and simplify the US healthcare system.
+The administration of President Joe Biden has once again been naming the issue of health as one of its top priorities.
+Under Biden, the Affordable Care Act has been brought back into focus and between 2019 and 2023, the number of Americans without health insurance fell from 33.2 million to 25 million.

 Overview of the US insurance market